pruthvip/scaletale/src/pages/how-to-create-a-blog/index.md

 For this you have map the netlify server's address in your domain name providers portal.
 Just google <strong>how to add cname and a records in godaddy|hostagtor|</strong>.

 Netlify have documented all the steps in a very nice way.
 It will hardly take you more than 30 minutes configure it.
-It usaully to takes some time (24 hours) for the DNS change to reflect.
+It usaully to takes some time (24 hours) for the DNS change to reflect.(To check quickly, you can be on some VPN (other country location), and you can check your site.
+When you are other country vpn, you won't get cached DNS)

 ![Image](dns-resolution.png "DNS Resolution")

 <strong>In the whole setup for this blog, I only had to pay for the domain name, which came around 700 INR for a year.</strong>

+A simple Blog is a powerful way to share knowledge.
+I am hoping, that I will write few knowledgable ones in 2019.

+##Wish you all a very happy new year !!